nikitavoloboev/data/productivity/flow/Rules.md

 - Both in code and prose.
 Say more with less and never repeat myself.

 ## Social Networks
-- Only add people I really know on Facebook.
-- Only add/follow people I am really interested in other networks.
+- Only add/follow people I am really interested in or know.

 ## Sharing files
 - More permanent shares are shared with Dropbox